-Paramedia is a theory for cultural studies of content interfaces.
+Paramedia is a theory for the cultural study of interfaces.

 It's free and does not require login.